-The produce-and-then-sell mentality of the commodity business is being replaced by the strategy of first determining what attributes consumers want in their food products and then creating or manufacturing products with those attributes.
-With the continuous shifting to a global economy, the international market for value-added products is growing.
+The produce-and-then-sell mindset of raw agricultural commodities is quickly being replaced by the strategy of first determining what attributes consumers want in their food products and then creating or manufacturing products with those attributes.
+Massive post-harvest losses occur due to low-value addition and inadequate cold chain facilities.

-Producers have a challenge to be responsive to consumer demands by producing what is desired.
-Attentiveness to consumer demands in quality, variety and packaging are important, because demographic trends show growth in the convenience-oriented, health-conscious and environmentally concerned sectors where price is not as important as quality.
+Producers have the challenge to be responsive to consumer demands by producing what is desired.
+Attentiveness to consumer demands in quality, variety and packaging is important because demographic trends show growth in the convenience-oriented, health-conscious, and environmentally concerned sectors where the price is not as important as quality.